Retrenchments spike in first half of the year, surpassing SARS peak: MOM

 The metric measures how widespread the employment change across industries is.

-The seasonally adjusted jobless rates has crept up over the past few months, hitting 4.0 per cent among citizens, 3.8 per cent among residents and 2.8 per cent overall in June.
+Seasonally adjusted jobless rates have crept up over the past few months, hitting 4.0 per cent among citizens, 3.8 per cent among residents and 2.8 per cent overall in June.

 In July, it climbed to 4.3 per cent among citizens, 4.1 per cent among residents and 3.0 per cent overall.